BitcoinCash1/bch-peer-finder/README.md

 ## Design notes / things you can tune

-- **`filterload` before `mempool`**: BCHN requires the connecting peer to have set a bloom filter before it'll honour `mempool`.
-We send a match-all 1-byte filter to satisfy this.
 - **Protocol version 70016**: matches current BCHN.
 - **Routability filter** (`isRoutableIPv4` in `peer.go`): drops RFC 1918,
   CGNAT (100.64/10), 0.0.0.0/8, 127/8, multicast, link-local before